Chia-Network/actions/poetry/readme.md

 # Poetry

 Installs [poetry](https://python-poetry.org/) for Python package and dependency management.
-Supports Windows and Linux, and in the future will hopefully support MacOS.
+Supports Windows and Linux, and in the future will hopefully support macOS.

 The `poetry-command` is optional and defaults to `install`.
 This allows any [poetry command](https://python-poetry.org/docs/cli/) to be passed